If you’re in Osaka (or going there) and want to know what to do in Osaka then I can help you.

 However if you’re short on time then personally I wouldn’t go and would spend my time seeing more traditional Japanese culture either in Osaka or the nearby places on a day trip.

-If you have only one long day then visit the castle, maybe head to the Expo Park, do the aquarium of with children, and then Dotonbori etc at night.
+If you have only one long day then visit the castle, maybe head to the Expo Park, and then Dotonbori, America-mura at night.

 With 2 days you can add in more things.